-The Mythics NET+ Oracle Cloud Services agreement makes it easier than ever for researchers to utilize high-performance cloud technologies with cost-effective pricing and on-demand support.Learn how your institution can benefit
+The Mythics NET and Oracle Cloud Services agreement makes it easier than ever for researchers to utilize high-performance cloud technologies with cost-effective pricing and on-demand support.Learn how your institution can benefit (PDF)

 Oracle is listed in the GÉANT Cloud Catalogue with a specific Educational Quotation offer.
 This enables all GÉANT members and their connected research and education institutions to purchase cloud services with approved, validated, and uniform terms and conditions.Discover more

-CERN is investigating Autonomous Data Warehouse to improve the performance of its research infrastructures.
-Partnership with Oracle is key in monitoring large quantities of data.
+CERN is exploring the use of Oracle Autonomous Data Warehouse to improve the performance of their research infrastructures.
+Their partnership with Oracle is key in monitoring large quantities of data.

-Scientists from the University of Bristol, CNRS, and Imophoron Ltd worked with the computer technology giant Oracle to develop a new kind of vaccine that needs no refrigeration.
+Scientists from the University of Bristol, CNRS, and Imophoron Ltd worked with Oracle to develop a new kind of vaccine that needs no refrigeration.

 Find out how Oracle is helping Bloodhound smash the land speed record and reach 1,000mph.

-iSci is getting kids into chemistry using 3D data visualisations with Oracle Cloud and helping medical researchers discover new drugs.
+iSci is using Oracle Cloud to get kids into chemistry using 3D data visualizations and to help medical researchers discover new drugs.

 CERN has been using many critical Java applications on Oracle WebLogic Server.
 DevOps teams spent a lot of time on maintenance tasks.
 Using Kubernetes for WebLogic containers allowed the team to reduce deployment time from half a day to two minutes.